Mchristos/hello_world/README.md

 # How to package your python code
 At some point, you may want to make your python module(s) available as a package.
-Suppose you have a module called `hello_world` which has a function called `hello_world()`, which just writes "Hello world!" to the console.
+Let's take the most simple possible package, with only one function `hello_world()` which just writes "Hello world!" to the console.
 Lets make it available as a pip package called `helloworld`.

+## Make your code pip-installable from source

 First, put your source code in a folder with the name of the package (`helloworld`).
 In the same directory, write a `setup.py` file with the following structure: